Ensono/stacks-webapp-template/docs/getting_started_demo.md

+---
+id: getting_started_demo
+title: Demo - Using the scaffolding-cli to build an application
+sidebar_label: Demo - Using the scaffolding-cli to build an application
+---

 [![npm](https://img.shields.io/npm/dt/@amidostacks/scaffolding-cli)](https://www.npmjs.com/package/@amidostacks/scaffolding-cli)

-Please read through the [scaffolding-cli](../../docs/cli_process.md) for more information.
+Please refer to the [scaffolding-cli](https://github.com/amido/stacks-webapp-template/tree/master/packages/scaffolding-cli) package for more information.

 ## Scaffolding-cli